nickjbrowning/cscs-docs/docs/software/sciapps/namd.md

 !!! note "User Environments"

     [NAMD] is provided on [ALPS][ref-alps-platforms] as a uenv.
-    Please have a look at the [uenv documentation][ref-tool-uenv] for more information about UENVs and how to use them.
+    Please have a look at the [uenv documentation][ref-uenv] for more information about UENVs and how to use them.

 [NAMD] is provided in two flavours on [CSCS] systems: